 Mr. Toth holds a Certified Management Accountant (CMA) designation and a Bachelor of Commerce, Accounting degree from Concordia University (Montreal, Canada).Dismiss

-Dr. Peter Sweatman is a cofounding principal of CAVita LLC, a trusted CAV ecosystem partner for government, industry and academia.
+Dr. Peter Sweatman is Executive Advisor for the Connected and Automated Vehicle Business Unit of CAVita LLC, a trusted CAV ecosystem partner for government, industry and academia.

 Dr. Sweatman has over 30 years of experience in transportation research and innovation, and the application of R&D. That experience encompasses vehicles, drivers, and infrastructure and impinges on technology, policy, and strategic planning.
 He is a trusted national voice on connected and automated vehicles, safety, ITS, transportation research and education, and freight technology and policy.
 He has worked extensively in Europe and Asia-Pacific as well as the United States.